Our independence as a specialist institution offers us the flexibility to work in partnership with many different organisations and networks.

 In 2011 St George’s and INTO University Partnerships entered into a joint venture – called INTO St George’s, University of London (INTO SGUL) – that offers degree-level and pre-university courses in medicine and biomedical sciences based at St George’s, for international students.

-Students on the INTO SGUL International Medicine and International Graduate Medicine courses take their clinical placements in the USA and other international locations, and work towards the United States Medical Licensing Examination (USMLE) during their programme.
+Students on the INTO SGUL International Medicine and International Graduate Medicine courses take their clinical placements in the USA, and work towards the United States Medical Licensing Examination (USMLE) during their programme.

 The University of Nicosia